Does a turkey stall when smoking? The correct answer

 Stall usually occurs when the evaporation results in cooling.

-As a result of the low moisture content, there will be no or few minutes of stalling in turkey.
+As a result of the low moisture content, there will be no or few minutes of stalling in Turkey.

 In addition to having low moisture, turkey is smoked for a shorter time to prevent overcooking.